top of page

 Breath control becomes harder.

-Your confidence wavers because your nervous system and identity are reacting to the pressure in that moment.
+Your confidence wavers because your nervous system and sense of identity are reacting to the perceived pressure of the moment.

 How To Stabilise Confidence On Stage